JDuchniewicz/gsoc2021-blog/_posts/2021-07-15-benchmarking.md

 ---

 This post/page is a collection of benchmarks made both on the Beaglebone Black rev. C and my PC with NVIDIA GTX960M GPU.
-On host PC the operations are performed with 32-bit buffer and on BBB with 16-bits (as of 15.07.21 support for 32-bit is on the way).
+The operations are performed with 32-bit buffer on both devices.

 ## Array addition floating-point
 #### Without optimizations